Skip to main content

 Most 2D pipelines blur things in raster: sample neighboring pixels, weight them, sum.
 That's an expensive operation, and quality degrades at small radii.

-import { Feather, FeatherCurve } from "redraw";
+import { Circle, Feather, Paint } from "redraw";

-There are two kinds for curves:
+There are two curves:

 enum FeatherCurve {